<em>Ginkgo biloba</em>, maidenhair tree: planting, care and uses

 By propagation by cuttings

-Take short lateral shoots that are semi-ripe, that is, a shoot of the year that has begun to become lignified at base but remains soft at tip.
-Remove leaves except two or three at tip.
-Most leaves are always removed from a shoot or branch to be propagated; this prevents excessive evapotranspiration while keeping some for photosynthesis.
-Coat tip with rooting plant hormones or dip into a little water in which you have left a few willow branches for one or two nights (a natural, free rooting plant hormone!) to facilitate root formation.
-Insert shoot into a mix of potting compost and sand.
-Wait a few months after rooting is clearly visible before planting tree in open ground.
+Take short lateral semi-ripe shoots, that is, a shoot of the year that has begun to become lignified at the base but remains soft at the tip.
+Remove leaves except two or three at the tip.
+Most leaves are always removed from a shoot or branch intended for cuttings; this reduces excessive evapotranspiration while keeping some for photosynthesis.
+Coat the tip with plant hormone for cuttings or dip it in a little water in which you have soaked some willow branches for one or two nights (a natural, free rooting plant hormone!) to help rooting.
+Insert the shoot into a mix of potting compost and sand.
+Wait a few months after rooting is clearly visible before placing the tree in open ground.

 By air layering

-Strip bark from a branch you wish to layer.
-Surround this wound with moist sphagnum and wrap everything with a plastic bag pierced with holes and secured with raffia.
-Spray daily to prevent drying out.
-As soon as roots appear in this ball of sphagnum, you can pot up into a light substrate, half potting compost and half sand.
+Peel bark from a branch you wish to layer.
+Surround this wound with damp sphagnum and wrap the lot with a plastic bag pierced with holes and secured with raffia.
+Mist daily to prevent drying.
+As soon as roots appear in that ball of sphagnum, repot into a light substrate, half potting compost and half sand.
 Wait a few months before planting in open ground.
-This method is ideal for obtaining bonsai with a contorted or slightly twisted habit.
+This method is ideal for obtaining bonsai with twisted or slightly contorted forms.

-On a young Ginkgo biloba seedling (that is, species type), you can graft into lower part of trunk so that later soil hides graft point.
-Split rootstock vertically for two centimetres with a grafting knife.
-The idea is to incise a few millimetres deep and open this wound by separating the bark.
-Place into this slit a branch cut on the bevel from variety you wish to reproduce.
-Wrap with raffia and tie firmly (personally I use large clothes pegs if rootstock is not too wide, which allows me to remove them and check there is no rot, main cause of graft failure).
-This method is perfect for multiplying a specific variety and should therefore be reserved for professionals or experienced amateurs.
+On a young Ginkgo biloba on its own roots (that is, species type), you can graft low on the trunk so that afterwards soil conceals the graft union.
+Make a vertical split of about two centimetres in the rootstock, the Ginkgo on its own roots, using a grafting knife.
+The idea is to make an incision a few millimetres deep and open this wound by separating the bark.
+Place into this slit a branch cut on a slant from the variety you wish to reproduce.
+Wrap with raffia and tie firmly (personally I use large clothes pegs if the rootstock is not too wide, which allows me to remove them and check there is no rot, the main cause of graft failure).
+This method is perfect for multiplying a specific variety and therefore reserved for professionals or experienced amateurs.

 Care

-During its early years, keep some moisture at the base of the tree.
+In early years, keep base of tree relatively moist.
 But not too much!
-In short, a simple mulch of herbs or dead leaves and, from time to time, a watering can if summer is particularly dry, and your Ginkgo will thrive.
+In short, a simple mulch of herbs or dead leaves and occasional watering if summer is particularly dry, and your Ginkgo biloba will thrive.

 Pruning

-Although a favourite subject for bonsai and extremely hardy, even tolerating harsh treatment, Ginkgo biloba does not particularly like pruning.
+Although a favourite for bonsai and remarkably tough, even under poor treatment, Ginkgo biloba does not particularly appreciate pruning.
 If you can avoid it, do so!
 This will spare your tree unnecessary wounds and an unbalanced structure.

 Diseases and pests

-To date, no disease, pest or parasitic organism is known to affect Ginkgo biloba.
+To date, no diseases, pests or parasitic organisms are known to affect Ginkgo biloba.

 Companion planting and uses

-Ginkgo biloba is a marvel simply placed on its own (standing proud!) at the centre of a short grass meadow.
-But… do not forget to give it a strong contrast in the background, especially in autumn.
-In that case, take from your hat (straw one) some conifers and evergreens with dark or bluish foliage.
-For example, this striking Pinus nigra ‘Molette’ or the ever-charming Picea pungens ‘Jeddeloh’ whose bluish thorns will contrast with the golden-yellow autumn foliage of Ginkgo, and why not a handsome Magnolia grandiflora ‘Alta’ whose evergreen dark green foliage will reinforce the tender green of our “tree of forty coins”.
-Do not place these too close to one another; after all, they are an ocean apart in their natural medium… To dress the base of your Ginkgo biloba, a tapetum of Pachysandra terminalis will be a good idea if your tree provides them with enough shade.
+Ginkgo biloba is a marvel simply placed on its own (like a grown-up!) at the centre of a short grass meadow.
+But… don’t forget to give it a strong backdrop contrast, especially in autumn.
+In that case, take from your hat (or straw hat) some conifers and evergreens with dark or bluish foliage.
+For example, this striking Pinus nigra ‘Molette’ or an ever-charming Picea pungens ‘Jeddeloh’ whose bluish thorns will contrast with the golden-yellow autumn foliage of the Ginkgo, and why not a handsome Magnolia grandiflora ‘Alta’ whose dark evergreen foliage will reinforce the soft green of our “tree of forty coins”.
+Do not place these too close to one another; after all, they are separated by an ocean in their native habitat… To dress the base of your Ginkgo biloba, a tapetum of Pachysandra terminalis is a good idea if your tree gives them enough shade.

 In a zen corner of the garden

-In the quietest corner of your garden, the spot where even your annoying neighbour dares not interrupt your meditation for fear of incurring your wrath: plant Ginkgo biloba ‘Blagon’ alongside an Acer shirasawanum ‘Jordan’ with autumn colours as vivid as its companion, a charming Prunus serrulata ‘Amanogawa’ with a habit as fastigiate as its golden-foliaged friend and a tapetum of Hakonechloa macra.
-Your garden has suddenly travelled roughly 10,000 km to find itself in the Land of the Rising Sun.
+In the quietest corner of your garden, the one where even your annoying neighbour does not dare interrupt your meditation for fear of feeling your wrath: install Ginkgo biloba ‘Blagon’ alongside an Acer shirasawanum ‘Jordan’ with autumn colours as vivid as its companion, a charming Prunus serrulata ‘Amanogawa’ with a habit as fastigiate as its “tree of forty coins” friend and a tapetum of Hakonechloa macra.
+Your garden has suddenly travelled about 10,000 km to find itself in the Land of the Rising Sun.
 Moshimoshi!

-For a terrace with a chic, contemporary vibe
+For a terrace with a chic, contemporary atmosphere

-An example of a terrace pairing: Ginkgo biloba ‘Mariken’, Camellia ‘Botanyuki’, Fargesia murielae ‘Panda’, Choisya ternata ‘White Dazzle’ and Escallonia laevis ‘Pink Elle’
+Example of a terrace pairing: Ginkgo biloba ‘Mariken’, Camellia ‘Botanyuki’, Fargesia murialae ‘Panda’, Choisya ternata ‘White Dazzle’ and Escallonia laevis ‘Pink Elle’

-In a rock garden, lost among a collection of dwarf conifers
+In a rock garden, lost among a collection of miniature conifers

-The adorable Ginkgo biloba ‘Troll’ (what a name!) will be so original amid all those dwarf conifers and evergreens: a Chamaecyparis obtusa ‘nana’, a Cephalotaxus harringtonia ‘Korean Gold’, an Abies koreana ‘Kohout’s Icebreaker’, a Pinus densiflora ‘Alice Verkade’ and other Cryptomeria japonica… Who said conifers were cumbersome?!
-A tapetum of Erica carnea will serve as an attractive groundcover.
+The adorable Ginkgo biloba ‘Troll’ (what a name!) will look so original amid all those dwarf conifers and evergreens: a Chamaecyparis obtusa ‘Nana’, a Cephalotaxus harringtonia ‘Korean Gold’, an Abies koreana ‘Kohout’s Icebreaker’, a Pinus densiflora ‘Alice Verkade’ and other Cryptomeria japonica… Who said conifers were cumbersome?!
+A tapetum of Erica carnea will serve as an eye-catching groundcover.

 Useless anecdotes

-- Pseudo-seeds are eaten in Asia roasted like pistachios once the fleshy part has been removed; raw they are toxic.
+- Pseudo-seeds are eaten in Asia, roasted like pistachios once fleshy part has been removed; raw they are toxic.

-- Pale-yellow wood of Ginkgo is used in cabinetmaking and sculpture
+- Ginkgo’s pale yellow wood is used in cabinetmaking and sculpture.

-- Ginkgo is also cultivated for medicinal use.
+- Plant is also cultivated for medicinal use.
 Its medicinal properties (venous disorders, cardiac regulator, …) have been known for millennia, although recent studies report a non-significant effect.
-Research is currently under way into combating Alzheimer’s disease and Parkinson’s disease, without success so far.
+Research is currently underway into combating Alzheimer’s disease and Parkinson’s disease, with no success so far.

-- Surprisingly and exceptionally, monoecious Ginkgo trees (male and female flowers on the same tree) can occur in the wild, with no plausible explanation for this phenomenon.
+- Surprisingly and exceptionally monoecious Ginkgo (male and female flowers on same tree) can be found in the wild, without any plausible explanation for this phenomenon.

-- Its nickname “tree of forty écus” would come from the fact that the French botanist Mr de Pétigny supposedly bought from another botanist, this one English, five Ginkgo biloba for the staggering sum of 40 écus per tree. (which is undoubtedly far more expensive than in our nursery!)
+- Its nickname “tree of forty écus” would come from the fact that French botanist Mr de Pétigny allegedly bought from another botanist, an Englishman, five Ginkgo biloba for the staggering sum of 40 écus per tree. (which is undoubtedly much more expensive than in our nursery!)

-- It is also called “tree of a thousand écus“, doubtless referring to the golden colour Ginkgo adopts in autumn.
+- It is also called “tree of a thousand écus“, no doubt referring to the golden colour Ginkgo dons in autumn.

-- A symbiotic micro-alga of the genus Coccomyxa lives in sym symbiosis within the very cells of Ginkgo Biloba.
-This type of endosymbiosis is unique on Earth.
+- A symbiotic microalga of genus Coccomyxa lives in sym symbiosis within cells of Ginkgo Biloba.
+This type of endosymbiosis is unique on earth.

-- Ginkgo leaf is the symbol of the city of Tokyo while the tree itself is the symbol of… Weimar in Germany.
+- Ginkgo leaf is symbol of Tokyo while tree itself is symbol of… Weimar in Germany.

-- tchitchis, these nipple-shaped outgrowths on ageing bark, used to serve as good-luck charms for wet nurses and young mothers.
+- tchitchis, these nipple-shaped outgrowths on ageing bark, served as lucky charms for wet nurses and new mothers.

 Useful resources